Skip to main content

 Autonomous car sensing systems (Source: Yuriy Bucharskiy via iStockphoto).

 The vehicle’s software also uses information from GPS.
-This includes where the car is and information like speed limits.
-This is a lot of information for the car's computer.
+This includes where the car is, and information like speed limits.
+This is a lot of information.
 Which is why an autonomous car needs a powerful computer.
-It also needs a computer that can process all this information very quickly.
+This computer must also process all this information very quickly.
 Delays in deciding how to move the car could be very dangerous!

 We once thought that by now, everyone would be using driverless cars.
 So, why is this not happening?
 It is pretty simple.
 Creating machines that can make decisions for themselves in a world of humans is tricky.